jbcodeforce/aws-studies/docs/coding/cdk.md

 cdk synth
 # The first time bootstrap the stack - which will create a CF CDKToolkit
 cdk bootstrap
+# or using account and region
+cdk bootstrap aws://4....../us-west-2
 # Deploy the stack
 cdk deploy
 # Update the code and do a partial (hotswappable) deployment